-Scholar Stoles: Seniors will be awarded stoles based upon the classifications below to wear at graduation.
+Scholar Stoles: Seniors will be awarded stoles to wear at graduation based upon the classifications below.
 The stoles will recognize all Summa, Magna, and Cum Laude students.
+The graduates of the Class of 2021 and 2022 will receive their stoles based upon 8 semesters of coursework.
+Starting with the Class of 2023, students will receive stoles and awards based on grades/status through the 7th semester of the senior year.